loniop/free-raspberry-pi-session/README.md

 ## donations

-If you like this project, you can donate to make more avalibal servers at my [donaions page](https://loniop.github.io/free-raspberry-pi-session-rpi-pi-pi4-rpi4/).
+If you like this project, you can donate to make more available servers at my [donaions page](https://loniop.github.io/free-raspberry-pi-session-rpi-pi-pi4-rpi4/).